wyzjack/Awesome-3D-AnomalyDetection/README.md

 # Awesome-3D-AnomalyDetection [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 Anomaly detection on 3D point cloud data has been a rising topic recently and has wide-range applications in real-world applications, especially industrial manufacturing.
 This repository summarizes the state-of-the-art methods and the related papers.
+The literature are listed in alphabet order for each section.

 ## Dataset